Simone on Paper

 So how about One life,

 Simone in Company

+She was 24 and very cold.
 Wear gloves, keep a hat on.
 Put on layers because that insulates warmth.
-My steps were light, long, and I wound my upper body into a tight knot like everyone else around me.
-I was 24 and very cold.
+Her steps were light, long, and she wound her upper body into a tight knot like everyone else around her.

 And we’re dead!